Prayagraj

-Allahabad lies close to Triveni Sangam, the "three-river confluence" of the Ganges, Yamuna and Sarasvati rivers.
+Prayagraj lies close to Triveni Sangam, the "three-river confluence" of the Ganges, Yamuna, and the mythical Sarasvati.
 It plays a central role in Hindu scriptures.
-The city finds its earliest reference as one of the world's oldest known cities in Hindu mythological texts and has been venerated as the holy city of Prayaga in the ancient Vedas.
-Allahabad was also known as Kosambi in the late Vedic period, named by the Kuru rulers of Hastinapur, who developed it as their capital.
-Kosambi was one of the greatest cities in India from the late Vedic period until the end of the Maurya Empire, with occupation continuing until the Gupta Empire.
+The city finds its earliest reference as one of the world's oldest known cities in Hindu texts and has been venerated as the holy city of Prayāga in the ancient Vedas.
+Prayagraj was also known as Kosambi in the late Vedic period, named by the Kuru rulers of Hastinapur, who developed it as their capital.
+Known as Purimtal in ancient Jain scriptures, it is also a sacred place for Jains, as their first Tirthankar, Rishabhdeva attained kevalya gyana here.
+This was one of the greatest cities in India from the late Vedic period until the end of the Maurya Empire, with occupation continuing until the Gupta Empire.
 Since then, the city has been a political, cultural and administrative centre of the Doab region.

+Akbarnama mentions that the Mughal emperor Akbar founded a great city in Allahabad.
+Abd al-Qadir Badayuni and Nizamuddin Ahmad mention that Akbar laid the foundations of an imperial city there which was called Ilahabas or Ilahabad.
 In the early 17th century, Allahabad was a provincial capital in the Mughal Empire under the reign of Jahangir.

-Akbarnama mentions that the Mughal emperor Akbar founded a great city in Allahabad. ʽAbd al-Qadir Badayuni and Nizamuddin Ahmad mention that Akbar laid the foundations of an imperial city there which was called Ilahabas or Ilahabad.
-He was said to be impressed by its strategic location and built a fort there, later renaming it Ilahabas by 1584, which was changed to Allahabad by Shah Jahan.
-In 1580, Akbar created the "Subah of Ilahabas" with Allahabad as its capital.
-In mid-1600, Jahangir made an abortive attempt to seize Agra's treasury and came to Allahabad, seizing its treasury and setting himself up as a virtually independent ruler.
-He was, however, reconciled with Akbar and returned to Allahabad where he stayed before returning to the royal court in 1604.

 In 1833, it became the seat of the Ceded and Conquered Provinces region before its capital was moved to Agra in 1835.
 Allahabad became the capital of the North-Western Provinces in 1858 and was the capital of India for a day.
 The city was the capital of the United Provinces from 1902 to 1920 and remained at the forefront of national importance during the struggle for Indian independence.

+Prayagraj is an international tourism destination, second in terms of tourist arrivals in the state after Varanasi.
 Located in southern Uttar Pradesh, the city covers 365 km2.
-Although the city and its surrounding area are governed by several municipalities, a large portion of Allahabad district is governed by the Allahabad City Council.
-The city is home to colleges, research institutions and many central and state government offices.
-Allahabad has hosted cultural and sporting events, including the Prayag Kumbh Mela and the Indira Marathon.
+Although the city and its surrounding area are governed by several municipalities, a large portion of Prayagraj district is governed by the Prayagraj Municipal Corporation.
+The city is home to colleges, research institutions and many central and state government offices, including High court of Uttar Pradesh.
+Prayagraj has hosted cultural and sporting events, including the Prayag Kumbh Mela and the Indira Marathon.
 Although the city's economy was built on tourism, most of its income now derives from real estate and financial services.